amateos1998/Extended-UCE-regions-for-genetic-assesment/README.md

 # Extended-UCE-regions-for-genetic-assesment
-### Files required to run the pipline
+### Input files required to run the pipline
-You will need genomic paired end reads in fasta format (fq.gz is fine), a UCE baitset designed for your study taxa (in this case we used the hexa-v2 baitset develop by [Cowman et al. 2020](https://www.sciencedirect.com/science/article/pii/S1055790320302165/)), and alignments from an existing phylogenetic tree to place your samples into.
+You will need genomic paired end reads in fasta format (fq.gz is fine), a UCE baitset designed for your study taxa (in this case we used the hexa-v2 baitset develop by [Cowman et al. 2020](https://www.sciencedirect.com/science/article/pii/S1055790320302165/)), and alignments from an existing phylogenetic tree to place your samples into (fasta or nexus).

 You will also need reference genomes to generate the extended UCE references.
-You can generate a UCE reference using one of your lcWGS short reads, howver this will limit the maximum size of the UCE flanking region to the lenght of your contigs; we recommend using published genomes instead).
+You can generate a UCE reference using a de-novo assembly of one of your lcWGS short reads, however this will limit the maximum size of the UCE flanking region to the length of your contigs (we recommend using published genomes if possible).

 Note: lcWGS ilumina paired-end short reads are best in this pipeline, depth and coverage of 4-5x is recommended for optimal results.